R-Lum/Luminescence/README.md

 <https://github.com/R-Lum/Luminescence/issues> or write us an
 [e-mail](mailto:developers@r-luminescence.org) if anything crosses your mind or if you want your new self-written function to be to implemented.
-You are kindly invited to bring forward the package with us!
+You are kindly invited to bring forward the package with us\!

 ## Note

-**The package comes without any guarantee!**
+**The package comes without any guarantee\!**

 Please further note that this version is a development version and may change day by day.
 For stable branches please visit the package on [CRAN